Walking Tour

 Looking down Scott Street in the 1920s, we see the town has grown and cars have become commonplace.
 At the far left is the newly-built Dominion Bank, which moved into that distinctive building in 1922.
 That building was torn down in 1984 to make way for the present TD bank building.

-On New Years Eve in 1930, the Dominion Bank was the scene of a brazen mid-day robbery by a 16-year-old boy.
+On New Year's Eve 1930, the Dominion Bank was the scene of a brazen mid-day robbery by a 16-year-old boy.

 * * *

-It began during the noon hour, when most of the bank’s staff were out to lunch.
-One Robert Kitowski, masked and armed, stormed into the near-empty building, barking orders to “stick ’em up!” at the three employees and a lone customer.
-At first they istook the teenager’s demands for a prank—until he brandished a revolver and unleashed a “lurid” string of threats.
+It happened at noon when most of the bank staff were out to lunch.
+That's when a masked teenager burst in, shouting “stick ’em up!” at the three employees and a lone customer.
+The people inside thought it was a joke—until he brandished a revolver and unleashed a “lurid” string of threats.
 The teller was forced to empty the cash drawer one-handed while keeping his other arm raised.
-Kitowski stuffed $538 into his pockets and fled up an alley.
-Not a bad take in those days, but unfortunately for Kitowski he was spotted an hour later by Constable Sid Wall near a gravel pit.
+The robber stuffed $538 into his pockets and fled.
+Not a bad haul in those days, but unfortunately for the boy he was spotted an hour later near a gravel pit by Constable Sid Wall.

-Corporal punishment may sound shocking to the modern reader, (as might a trial first thing in the morning on New Year's Day) but the Canadian Criminal Code didn't abolish lashes as a punishment until 1972.
+Corporal punishment may sound shocking to us today, (as might a trial and sentencing first thing in the morning on New Year's Day, the day after the crime was committed) but the Canadian Criminal Code didn't abolish lashes as a punishment until 1972.

 9. The Rainy Lake Hotel